strimzi/strimzi-kafka-oauth/README.md

     Group:orders-*
     Cluster:*

-In addition, the general pattern can be prefixed by another one of the format `kafka-cluster`:CLUSTER_NAME, followed by comma, where cluster name is the name configured to `KeycloakRBACAuthorizer` using `strimzi.authorization.kafka.cluster.name`.
+In addition, the general pattern can be prefixed by another one of the format `kafka-cluster`:CLUSTER_NAME, followed by comma, where cluster name is the name configured to `KeycloakAuthorizer` using `strimzi.authorization.kafka.cluster.name`.

 For example: